bigdata2/self-driving-car/CarND-Behavioral-Cloning-P3/README.md

 - Execute the model using the following command: python drive.py  model.json

 ### Future/Current work
 I am working on a different model to use LSTM after the (3d?) convolution layers.
-This should enhance the accuracy on curved roads where it can start correcting the steering angle early on and provide a smooth transition.
+This should enhance the accuracy on curved roads where it can start correcting the steering angle early on and provide a smooth turn.
 Second, I will include speed as an ouput in addition to angle so that the car can slow down at curves and speed up at straight roads.